-Figure 7.
+Figure 8.
 PIO Access Write Timing Diagram

-Chain [99h]
+CHAIN COMMAND [99h]

-This command allows the master to put the DS28EA00 into one of the three chain states, as shown in Figure 8.
-The device powers up in the chain OFF state.
-To transition a DS28EA00 from one state to another, the master must send a suitable chain control byte after the chain command code.
-Only the codes 3Ch, 5Ah, and 96h (true form) are valid, assigned to OFF, ON, and DONE, in this sequence.
+This command allows the master to put the DS28EA00 into one of the three Chain States, as shown in Figure 9.
+The device powers up in the Chain OFF state.
+To transition a DS28EA00 from one state to another, the master must send a suitable Chain Control byte after the Chain Command code.
+Only the codes 3Ch, 5Ah and 96h (true form) are valid, assigned to OFF, ON, and DONE, in this sequence.
 This control byte is first transmitted in its true form and then in its inverted form.
-If the chain state change was successful, the master receives AAh confirmation bytes.
-If the change was not successful (control byte transmission error, invalid control byte), the master reads 00h bytes instead.
+If the Chain state change was successful, the master receives AAh confirmation bytes.
+If the change was not successful (control byte transmission error, invalid control byte) the master will read 00h bytes instead.

-Figure 8.
+Figure 9.
 Chain State Transition Diagram